 British Association of Teachers of the Deaf

-You will find most opportunities for SEN teaching in mainstream schools.
+You'll find most opportunities for SEN teaching in mainstream schools.

-In mainstream schools, you may have the opportunity to progress to special educational needs co-ordinator, or head of the special needs department.
+In mainstream schools, you may have the opportunity to progress to special educational needs coordinator, or head of the special needs department.
 In special schools, you could be promoted to deputy headteacher or headteacher.

 There are also opportunities to work in pupil referral units, hospital schools or youth custody centres.